ms/buildtogether.tech/fairness/index.md

 but everyone else benefits.

-Up & Go is an example of a <span g="commons" i="commons">commons</span>: something managed jointly by a community according to rules they themselves have evolved and adopted.
-All three parts of that definition are essential: a commons isn't just a shared pasture or an open source software stack, but also includes the community that shares it and the rules they use to do so
+Up & Go is an example of a <span g="commons" i="commons">commons</span>: something managed jointly by a community according to rules they have evolved themselves.
+All three parts of that definition are essential: a commons isn't just a shared pasture or an open source software stack; it also includes the community that shares it and the rules they use to do so
 <cite>Bollier2014,Ostrom2015</cite>.
 As <cite>Mildenberger2019</cite>
 describes, the idea of "the tragedy of the commons" gets things completely
 wrong: people exploiting a shared resource so much that it collapses is what